-The Community Studies Center at Dickinson College has produced a number of documentary films.
+Community Studies and Mosaics at Dickinson College has produced a number of documentary films.
 Many of these have resulted from work done in the context of the Mosaic programs and Oral History Projects.
-Some are feature-length films and others are shorts we have posted on CSC's YouTube channel.
-More information may be obtained by viewing the websites listed below or contacting The Community Studies Center directly at email@example.com or Professor Susan Rose, Director of CSC at firstname.lastname@example.org.
+Some are feature-length films and others are shorts we have posted on the Community Studies and Mosaic's YouTube channel.
+More information may be obtained by viewing the websites listed below or contacting Community Studies and Mosaics directly at firstname.lastname@example.org or Professor Susan Rose, Director of Community Studies and Mosaics at email@example.com.
 A number of the films are also in circulation at the Dickinson College library.

 An Argentine Mosaic: Destino Patagonia (71 minutes; bilingual Sp/Eng)

 An Argentine Mosaic focuses on the multiple (im)migration stories that led to the development of Comodoro Rivadavia, in the Patagonia region of Argentina, and surrounding oil company towns.
 The peopling of Patagonia is a story of im(migration), ethnic-labor and gender relations, and the documentation of collective memory.
 With the discovery of oil in 1907, immigrants and migrant workers from Europe, South Africa, the neighboring countries of Chile and Paraguay, and the provinces of Northwest Argentina came to work in the oil fields of Patagonia.
 The Patagonia Mosaic, as a college-community collaboration that involved research teams of faculty, students, and community members from Dickinson College and Comodoro Rivadavia, conducted video-taped oral history interviews, and scanned and preserved documents and photographs from various collections over a five-year period (Co-Directors and Editors: Susan Rose and Marcelo Borges, sub-titling by Manuel Saralegui).
 For more information view the approximately 10 minute trailer.